coleifer/peewee/docs/peewee/database.rst

    >>> database.connect()
    Exception: Error, database not properly initialized before opening connection

-To initialize your database, call the :py:meth:`~Database.init` method with the database name and any additional keyword arguments:
+To initialize your database, call the :meth:`~Database.init` method with the database name and any additional keyword arguments:

 .. code-block:: python